 They want to maintain the relationships they built with children’s home staff, but this can fall by the wayside as the challenges of adulthood take over.

 On top of this, care leavers are sometimes given accommodation far away from where they have been living.
 Being far away from their support network of friends, family and staff is difficult and can make care leavers feel isolated.

 They become trapped in a cycle of surviving rather than living.
-All of this impacts upon where care leavers end up as they progress into adulthood, as is clear from these national statistics:
+All of this impacts upon where care leavers end up as they progress into adulthood.

 Why is Staying Close different?

 Staying Close changes things for care leavers.
 The service flips the narrative so that young people are in charge of their transition to independence.
 They decide what support will help them the most and work with staff to come up with a care plan.
 This means care leavers know they have someone who they can rely on for when they need a bit of help.

 Staying Close provides good quality, semi-independent accommodation that is within walking distance of a young person’s former children’s home.

 Unlike other services, we empower young people to own their futures.
 Within Staying Close, they decide when they are ready to move on instead of a third party making the decision for them.

 When we asked our young people what the best thing in their children’s home was, 100% told us it was the staff.
 That’s why Staying Close offers planned and regular opportunities for young people to meet with and work with staff from their residential children’s home.
 Structured, co-produced plans will support these relationships to flourish and resemble those you would find in a family home.